Belle Epoque Hotel Victoria in Kandersteg: A Classic Swiss Stay for Oeschinensee Hiking

 It’s not the most modern stay—but for location, space, and overall experience, it delivers where it matters.

-We were already planning time in Lauterbrunnen, so Kandersteg felt like a natural add-on from Interlaken Ost.
+We were already planning time in Lauterbrunnen, so Kandersteg felt like an easy add-on from Interlaken Ost.

-Location-wise, Belle Epoque sits right at the crossroads of Kandersteg’s village center—literally next to the main church.
+We stayed right in the center of the village, next to the main church.

-It felt like the kind of classic Swiss village morning you picture before a trip.
+It felt like the kind of Swiss village experience you hope for before arriving.

 Why We Booked This

-We looked at a few cheaper options, especially since Belle Epoque was on the higher end during the summer months.
+We looked at a few cheaper options, especially since Belle Epoque was on the higher end during peak summer.

 But we weren’t looking for something hostel-like—we wanted a balance between cost and quality.
-This felt like the best fit.
+This felt like the right fit.

 The hesitation came down to price versus the older, more classic feel.